-Hector is an urban design, planning & civic arts studio led by Damon Rich & Jae Shin.
+Hector is an urban design, planning & civic arts practice led by Damon Rich & Jae Shin.
 We make architecture, public spaces, plans, exhibitions & publications that use design to help things happen.

 American Planning Association New Jersey Chapter Award for Best Implemented Plan, 2016